openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimize-preprocessing/integrate-save-preprocessing-use-case.rst

 Application Code - Load Model to Target Device
 ##############################################

-After this, the application code can load a saved file and stop preprocessing.
+Next, the application code can load a saved file and stop preprocessing.
 In this case, enable :doc:`model caching <../optimizing-latency/model-caching-overview>` to minimize load time when the cached model is available.